• Skip to primary navigation

 What is parboiling?

-A method of partially cooking food in boiling water, food you intend to finish cooking using another method.
+A method of partially cooking food in boiling water, the food you intend to finish cooking using another method.

 Why should you parboil chicken wings?